Who Inherits Hugh Hefner's Multi-Million Dollar Fortune?

 Hef is survived by his 31-year-old third wife Crystal Hefner and four children from previous relationships—Christie Hefner, 64, David Hefner, 62, Marston Hefner, 27, and Cooper Hefner, 26, who took over his dad's role of Chief Creative Officer of Playboy Enterprises in 2016 and oversees Playboy magazine's operations.

 His latest will and testament has not been made public.
-His ex-girlfriend Holly Madison wrote in her 2015 tell-all book Down the Rabbit Hole that she saw a copy of the documents while she was packing her things and preparing to leave the Playboy Mansion after her and Hef's 2008 split.
+His ex-girlfriend Holly Madison wrote in her 2015 tell-all book Down the Rabbit Hole that she discovered a copy of the documents laid out on her side of the bed they previously shared while she was packing her things and preparing to leave the Playboy Mansion after her and Hef's 2008 split.

 She said they were left on her side of the bed they previously shared and that it stated that after death tax, Hef's fortunes "would be divvied up starting with roughly 50 percent to his charitable foundation and the bulk of the remainder divided evenly between his four children: Christie, David, Marston, and Cooper."